USEPA/egrid/README.md

 - `qa_all.qmd`: Annual checks to confirm results are as expected for each file created in the codebase.

 - `qa_annual_comparison.qmd`: Comparison of output data to previous eGRID years.

-QA files located in `scripts/qa/access_R_qa/` are meant for internal QA only.

 ## Contributing to eGRID